thousandyoung/Paper-Collection-and-Graph-Analysis-System/README.md

 ### Backend

 - Install and start the Neo4j database
+- APOC can be installed by moving the APOC jar file from the $NEO4J_HOME/labs directory to the $NEO4J_HOME/plugins directory and restarting Neo4j.
 - Navigate to the `backend` directory in the terminal and execute the following command to install Python dependencies:
     ```pip install -r requirements.txt```
 - Create a new database in the Neo4j database